agentheath/portfolio/writing/url_shortener/index.md

 ### Create a Short URL with the Right-Click Menu

-If you have the _Internal New Tab extension_ installed, you can quickly generate a shortened URL with the _right-click menu_.
+Quickly generate a shortened URL with the _right-click menu_.

-1. _Right-click_ the link you want to shorten, select "Internal New Tab", and then select **Copy URL for the link**.
+1. _Right-click_ the link you want to shorten and select **Copy URL for the link**.
 This generates a new URL for the link you clicked on and copies it to your clipboard.

 ### Create a Short URL with the _URL Shortener_ Browser Extension

-If you have the _URL Shortener_ browser extension installed, you can generate a URL for the current page you are on and copy it to your clipboard with one click.
+Generate a URL for the current page you are on and copy it to your clipboard with one click.
+To do this you need to have the _URL Shortener_ browser extension installed.

 1. Navigate to the page you wish to generate a URL for.
 1. In the extensions section of your browser's address bar (upper-right corner), click the _link_ icon.
 This will generate a URL for the current page and copy it to your clipboard.

 ### Create a Short URL with a Keyboard Shortcut

-For ultra-fast shortened URL creation, you can set a keyboard shortcut to generate a short URL and copy it to your clipboard.
+Set a keyboard shortcut to generate a short URL and copy it to your clipboard.
 To do this you need to have the _URL Shortener_ browser extension installed.

 1. In your Chrome address bar, enter ```chrome://extensions/shortcuts```.
 1. Find the _URL Shortener_ extension on this page.